addisonlynch/iexfinance/docs/source/data-apis.rst

-.. _data_apis:
+.. _data-apis:

 Data APIs
 =========

 IEX Cloud data can be organized into three generic data APIs:
-:ref:`time-series<data_apis.time_series>`, data-tables, and data-points.
+:ref:`time-series<data_apis.time-series>`, data-tables, and data-points.
 Each API type is self describing and the docs can be accessed without an API token.

-.. _data_apis.data_points:
+.. _data-apis.data-points:

 Data Points
 -----------